shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

   - For operations that involve inserting or removing elements at positions other than the end, they perform worse than the others
   - have less consistent iterators and references than lists and forward_lists.
 - https://www.cplusplus.com/reference/vector/vector/
-- Sequence
-  - Elements in sequence containers are **ordered in a strict linear sequence**.
-Individual elements are accessed by their position in this sequence.
-- Dynamic array
-  - Allows **random access** to any element in the sequence, even through pointer arithmetics, and provides relatively fast **addition/removal** of elements **at the end of** the sequence.
-- Allocator-aware
-  - The container uses an allocator object to **dynamically handle its storage needs**.

 **Use for**
 * Simple storage